 If you prefer to be more organised and book prior to departure, I highly recommend pre-booking your Langkawi Underwater World Admission Tickets available for direct booking with Klook which offers a competitive price.

-The Langkawi Wildlife Park is fully under cover meaning that you can visit in any weather.
+The Langkawi Wildlife Park is fully under cover meaning that you can visit in any weather, making it one of the popular things to see in Langkawi.
 It resembles a tropical rainforest and provided you are there at the right times, you will be able to participate in animal feedings.
 After entry you walk straight into an enormous bird aviary, with numerous macaws on display.
 Well, macaws are my favourite animals ever so I was pretty impressed straight up.
 Not to mention I got to feed one.
 I was pretty impressed with the number of birds on display.
 There are plenty of other animals as well including an emu, flamingos, crocodiles, rabbits, fish, snakes.
 150 species of animal call this park home.

 If you prefer to be more organised and book prior to departure, I highly recommend booking your Langkawi Wildlife Park Admission Ticket available for direct booking with Klook which offers a competitive price.